johnandersen777/johnandersen777.github.io/content/symbiosis.md

   - section_id: 3
     section_title: "Prohibited Implementation Mechanisms"
     content:
-      - Any practices that distort or misrepresent divine teachings for personal gain.
+      - "Any practices that distort or misrepresent divine teachings for personal gain."
-      - Engaging in activities that harm others or oneself spiritually, mentally, or physically.
+      - "Engaging in activities that harm others or oneself spiritually, mentally, or physically."
-      - Use of manipulation or coercion to influence others' beliefs or choices.
+      - "Use of manipulation or coercion to influence others' beliefs or choices."
-      - Invoking spiritual forces for malicious purposes or contrary to divine will.
+      - "Invoking spiritual forces for malicious purposes or contrary to divine will."

   - section_id: 4
     section_title: "Stewardship Responsibilities"